yasirbhutta/yasirbhutta.github.io/capcut/index.md

 10. To create smooth transitions between clips, you can apply __________.
 11. Splitting a long clip into smaller sections can make _____ or rearranging them easier.
 12. Using _____ templates can help you create trendy videos quickly.
+13. To reduce unwanted background noise from a video clip in Capcut, you can use the built-in _____ tool.
+14. Capcut offers a _____ effect that creates a blurred background effect, making the foreground subject stand out.

 **Answer Key (Fill in the Blanks):**